-- Since 2009, the PCN program has collected and screened 89,379 soil samples in support of the Idaho State Department of Agriculture's post-regulation monitoring survey of fields deregulated by the Animal and Plant Health Inspection Service (APHIS). - Since program inception, the PCN laboratory has screened 100,150 soil samples collected in other potato-producing states.
+- Since 2009, the PCN program has collected and screened 89,379 soil samples in support of the Idaho State Department of Agriculture's (ISDA) post-regulation monitoring survey of fields deregulated by the Animal and Plant Health Inspection Service (APHIS).
+Note: this data stays static, because the ISDA no longer conducts post-regulation monitoring surveys. - Since program inception, the PCN laboratory has screened 106,187 soil samples collected in other potato-producing states.
 There have been no PCN detections in the United States outside of Idaho.